 The movie is fun, but the fact that the girls’ names are so downright delightful?
 Total bonus!

-Your turn!
-Tell us, what are some of your favorite fictional sisters’ names?
+What are your favorite fictional sister names?